-"Lend me some enforcers," Johnny breathed into the phone, the first time he's spoken for days, "for Claudia."
+"Lend me some enforcers," Johnny breathed into the phone, the first time he'd spoken for days, "for Claudia."

-The waterfront was his now.
-It's the first acquisition in his new reign.
+The waterfront would be his.
+A row of warehouses near the docks were the first acquisition in his new reign, although he didn't feel like celebrating.
+He felt on the edge, on the cusp of something great with anticipation sizzling under his skin.
 Johnny stared at the papers on his desk for a long while and suddenly, maybe for the first time, he understood just what they meant.
-Port Charles would be his, soon, and he wanted to make sure they were watching while he stripped it away bit by bit.
+Port Charles would be his and he wanted to make sure they were watching while he stripped it away bit by bit.

-"That's good to hear, Doctor."
-He watched the shorter man sweat for a few minutes.
+"That's good to hear, Doctor," He watched the man sweat for a minute.
 "Here's what you can do for me—help me destroy Corinthos."

 "Where's your sister?"
 Anthony slurred, high off the new drug regimen Johnny had ordered.
 He wanted to be sure his father never walked again, paralysis or not.

-"Jerry Jacks."
-Was all Johnny said as he made himself comfortable in a seat across from Spinelli in Kelly's.
+"Jerry Jacks," Johnny said plainly as he made himself comfortable in a seat across from Spinelli in Kelly's.
 The tech wiz looked around and shut his laptop carefully.

-Spinelli gaped at him for a moment.
-"Why—well, number one, why would The Septic Son want to know about the admittedly equally septic Jerry Jacks, and – number two, wh-why do you expect the Jackal to help you?"
+Spinelli gaped at him for a moment, "Why—well, number one, why would The Septic Son want to know about the admittedly equally septic Jerry Jacks, and – number two- wh-why do you expect the Jackal to help you?"

 "No," Johnny interrupted, "you're not getting it."

-"I'm not talking about Fair Lulu." he said slowly.
+"I'm not talking about Fair Lulu," he said slowly.
 He wanted to make sure the other man understood exactly where his threats were going.
 "I'm talking about your precious Maxie."